-Derrick Adkins is a 2019 Teach Plus New Mexico Teaching Policy Fellow.
-Derrick teaches 11th and 12th grade social studies at Mark Armijo Academy in Albuquerque, where he serves as head of the social studies department and liaison to school administration.
-Derrick supports new teachers as the on-site teacher mentor, and has created and coordinates an evening school program for students in need of additional support to graduate.
-Derrick holds a license in school administration and serves as administration support specialist at his school site.
-He graduated from the University of New Mexico with a BA in History and an MA in Secondary Education and is completing his master’s in Education Administration at Eastern New Mexico University.
+Derrick Adkins is a Teacher/Advisor at Siembra Siembra Leadership High School in Albuquerque, New Mexico where he serves as project teacher/advisor.
+Derrick is an accomplished level 3 teacher who supports new teachers as the On-Site Teacher Mentor.
+He created and coordinates an evening school program for students in need of additional support to graduate.
+Derrick currently holds a license in School Administration and serves as Administration Support Specialist at his school site.
+He graduated from the University of New Mexico with a BA in History and MA in Secondary Education and is currently completing his master’s program in Education Administration at Eastern New Mexico University.

 Sarah Alecozay is a 2019-20 Teach Plus Texas Policy Fellow.
 Sarah teaches AP Human and World Geography as a master teacher at CAST Medical High School.
 She has implemented professional development, developed AP course curriculum for the district, and has served as department chair at previous campuses.
 Sarah has led students in service learning projects, volunteer clubs, and project-based learning application of course work.
 She has also taught in Somerset and South San ISD and internationally in West Africa at The American International School of Niger in Niamey, Niger and as a Peace Corps Volunteer in Sierra Leone.
 Sarah holds a BA in International Relations, a Masters in International Development, and a Principal Certification from Lamar University.